 The meat.
 There are different types of cured meat to choose from.
-There’s lemongrass chicken and lemongrass pork, the Vietnamese ham and roasted pork, wagyu, just to name a few.
-They’re tender and the easily the ones of the most flavorful cured meats out there.
+There’s lemongrass chicken and lemongrass pork, Vietnamese ham and roasted pork, and wagyu, just to name a few.
+They’re tender and easily one of the most flavorful cured meats out there.

 The veggies.
 Oh yes, there’s shredded carrots and lettuce (that’s coleslaw Beth!), plus cilantro and sliced cucumber.
 Your typical 150-burger from fast food doesn’t necessarily have these things which are essential to your every meal especially when you call yourself a health and fitness buff.
 Kidding aside, I like the fact that the cucumber slices are thick and generous because its refreshing flavor goes well with the savory ingredients of the sandwich.

 |in celebration of Vietnamese-Philippine friendship that fateful night in the sea|

 I’ve tried both the iced and hot versions of this Damn Strong coffee which they claim to be authentic Vietnamese coffee.
 I’ll choose this over my signature double tall hot caramel macchiato on a particularly busy day just to keep me going.
 But of course, I can still sleep peacefully at night after having consumed two regular-sized cups (more than the 300-gram caffeine limit that a person should have in a day) and that’s actually one of the fundamentally wrong things about me.

 What is your go-to sandwich?